pyapp-kit/psygnal/docs/dataclasses.md

 ### ... in third-party libraries

-There are multiple hird-party libraries that also implement this pattern, or something similar:
+There are multiple third-party libraries that also implement this pattern, or something similar:

 - [pydantic](https://pydantic-docs.helpmanual.io/) provides a